roman-milk/roman-milk.github.io/seduction-of-a-young-mother.md

+===

- ****** Seduction of a Young Mother ****** bydawn1958© Naked as the day she was born and more embarrassed than at any time in her life, Sharon tried to squirm.
+Naked as the day she was born and more embarrassed than at any time in her life, Sharon tried to squirm.
 She recognized Rob and Ken and they worked together on Darlene's cleaver plan.
 In less than ten seconds, Sharon found herself on her hands and knees and her face buried in the wettest crotch.
 The aroma was definitely female and Darlene had a firm grip of hair with both hands to hold the rolling head entrenched between her splayed thighs.

  Sharon didn't know what to do next.
 Her mouth was pressed against the puffy labia and she felt the leaking juices coat her lips and cheeks.
 When the swollen lips spread, she automatically opened her mouth and sucked on the enlarged clitoris.
 Sharon heard a squeal and then her tongue was rolling the clit around and around inside her mouth.